 What is a Service Entrance-Rated Transfer Switch?

-Where Are Service Entrance Rated Transfer Switches Commonly Used For?
+Where are Service Entrance-Rated Transfer Switches Commonly Used?

-BPS can install a service entrance rated transfer switch in four different ways as illustrated by the infographic below.
+Service entrance-rated transfer switch installation can be done in four different ways as illustrated by the infographic below.

 In the second two options, the automatic transfer switch itself is service entrance rated and includes an integral circuit breaker for overcurrent protection, so the entire system is located in one box.
 Option 3 uses a circuit breaker as the disconnect device, while Option 4 uses a contractor.